#461: Python in Neuroscience and Academic Labs Transcript

 55:40 Yeah.

-55:45 Do you think deep blue, the AI that has to roll the chess can, you know, think, and is
+55:45 Do you think Deep Blue, the AI that becomes probably chess, can, you know, think and is

 55:54 Can it think and take all our jobs?

-55:56 And you know, that was solved with tree search, which, you know, undergraduates in their second
+55:56 And, you know, that was solved with tree search, which, you know, undergraduates in

-56:06 What if we just loaded every possible outcome into the chest thing and the steps.
+56:06 What if we just loaded every possible outcome into the chess thing and the steps and we just

-56:11 And we just try to take the traverse each step and see where it takes us.
+56:11 try to take, you know, traverse each step and see where it takes us, right?

-56:15 There's always going to be a room to grow, but you know, from a cognitive science perspective,
+56:14 There's always going to be a room to grow, but, you know, from a cognitive science perspective,

 56:18 I think something far more interesting rather, you know, I think it's cool to see what computers